Things to Do When Visiting Appleton Wisconsin

 There are also men's baseball, football, and ice hockey teams, and women also participate on tennis, softball and volleyball teams.

 Numerous faithful families and friends support these athletic competitions.
 It is very convenient for them to take lodging at the Franklin Street Inn Bed and Breakfast to be close to campus sport's events.

 Lawrence Offers Appleton Cultural Appeal

 Our city is definitely given cultural appeal by the many events being held here.
 Lawrence University is proudly profiled in “Colleges That Change Lives”.
 The Conservatory of Music ranks among the best in America among small language arts universities.
 Go to Wriston Art Center to view their art holdings comprising more than 3,000 objects in a variety of media.
 The art center also features new exhibits five times a year.
 Our guests have enjoyed the luxury of walking to the cultural events held at the campus.

 Another amazing campus and Appleton architectural wonder is Lawrence Memorial Chapel which was built in 1918.
 The 1,248 seat chapel is the primary venue for public events such as the Artist and Jazz Series, Conservatory orchestra, choral and ensemble concerts, public meetings and the convocation series.

 Stay With Us During EAA AirVenture

-Over 500,000 recreational pilots and aviation fans attend each year including over 2,000 visitors from 69 nations.
+In 2017, over 700,000 recreational pilots and aviation fans attended including over 2,000 international visitors.
 More than 10,000 airplanes land and depart during the fly-in week.
 This makes the Wittman Field FAA Control Tower the busiest in the world in number of movements for that week .